WANGqiqi0301/Hierarchical-Battery-Metadata-Reconstruction/analysis/README.md

 Because SOC estimation is conditioned on material information, and SOH estimation is further conditioned on both material and SOC information, upstream prediction errors may influence downstream reconstruction results.
 This script is used to quantify and visualize how such errors propagate across the diagnostic stages.

-It is mainly used to support the error-propagation analysis in the manuscript, for example by examining how material-classification errors affect SOC estimation and how SOC errors further influence SOH estimation.
+It is mainly used to support the cascading-error or error-propagation analysis in the manuscript, for example by examining how material-classification errors affect SOC estimation and how SOC errors further influence SOH estimation.

-Use this script when reproducing the cascading-error or error-propagation results.
+Use this script when reproducing the error-propagation results.

 ### `train_calibration_baseline.py`

 This script trains or fits calibration baselines for uncertainty analysis.

 The proposed framework uses conditional-flow estimators to output predictive distributions for SOC and SOH, rather than only point estimates.
-To evaluate whether these uncertainty estimates are reliable, the model needs to be compared with simpler uncertainty-calibration baselines.
+To evaluate whether these uncertainty estimates are reliable, they are compared with simpler uncertainty-calibration baselines, such as Gaussian or temperature-scaled uncertainty estimates.

-This script is used to generate calibration-related baseline results, such as Gaussian or temperature-scaled uncertainty estimates, which can then be compared with the conditional-flow uncertainty outputs.
+This script is used to generate calibration-related baseline results for the manuscript uncertainty analysis.

-Use this script when reproducing the uncertainty calibration analysis.
+Use this script when reproducing the uncertainty calibration comparison.

 ### `__init__.py`